Epic of Manas: Legacy

 Manas is said to have been buried in the Ala-Too mountains in Talas Province, in northwestern Kyrgyzstan.
 A mausoleum some 40 km east of the town of Talas is believed to house his remains and is a popular destination for Kyrgyz travellers.
 Traditional Kyrgyz horsemanship games are held there every summer since 1995.
 An inscription on the mausoleum states, however, that it is dedicated to "...the most famous of women, Kenizek-Khatun, the daughter of the emir Abuka".
 Legend has it that Kanikey, Manas' widow, ordered this inscription in an effort to confuse her husband's enemies and prevent a defiling of his grave.
 The name of the building is "Manastin Khumbuzu" or "The Dome of Manas", and the date of its erection is unknown.
 There is a museum dedicated to Manas and his legend nearby the tomb.

 The reception of the poem in the USSR was problematic.
 Politician and government official Kasym Tynystanov tried to get the poem published in 1925, but this was prevented by the growing influence of Stalinism.
 The first extract of the poem to be published in the USSR appeared in Moscow in 1946, and efforts to nominate the poem for the Stalin Prize in 1946 were unsuccessful.
 Ideologist Andrei Zhdanov, Stalin's "propagandist in chief", prevented this, calling the poem an example of "bourgeois cosmopolitanism".
 The struggle continued inside Kyrgyzstan, with different newspapers and authors taking different sides; one of its supporters was Tugolbay Sydykbekov.
 By 1952 the poem was called anti-Soviet and anti-Chinese and condemned as pan-Islamic.
 Chinghiz Aitmatov, in the 1980s, picked up the cause for the poem again, and in 1985 finally a statue for the hero was erected.

-In 2023, the manuscript version of the epic was included by international organization UNESCO in the Memory of the World Programme.
+In 2023, the manuscript version of the epic was included by international organization UNESCO in the Memory of the World Programme through China.